 Do you know how forensic accounting first started?

 The role of the forensic accountant dates back to ancient Egyptian times.
 Pharaoh had scribes account for his gold and other assets.
 These scribes worked in Pharaoh’s courts and were responsible for fraud prevention and detection.

 The role of the forensic accountant remained much the same until the turn of the 20th century.

 However, in the 21st century, the forensic accountant is more often required to follow an electronic ‘paper trail’.

 Why there is a growing need in Australia for forensic accounting…

-Billings and Ellis are your forensic accountants Melbourne.
+Billings and Ellis are your forensic accountants in Melbourne.
 Talk to us.

 Forensic accounting and fraud investigation methodologies are different than those used for internal auditing.
-Not every accountant has the knowledge, skills, and experience needed to deliver excellence in forensic accounting.
+Not every accountant has the knowledge, skills, and experience needed to deliver excellence as forensic accountants.
 That’s why you should talk to Billings and Ellis about your situation and forensic accounting requirements.

 Have an introductory chat with an expert forensic accountant.